CambellX/CTF-Writeups/BKCTF2026/TinySQL/TinySQL.md

 A simple way to perform an SQLi is to just login as a user, then comment the rest of the line out (E.x: admin'--)

-What we can do here is the same principle.
+What we can do here is the same principle, just with different syntax.
 We can log in using the user "bob" by simply inserting:

 username: "bob#"